Jack47744/Kiddi/README.md

-There are few step that you must do before running the code.
+There are few steps that you must do before running the code.
 1. pip3 install numpy
 2. pip3 install pandas
 3. pip3 install -U scikit-learn